 The educational experience at the College includes recruitment of compassionate students who demonstrate a commitment to leadership, social responsibility, and professionalism.
 Students are treated as professional colleagues and supported in a learner-centered environment grounded in trust, collegiality, and high ethical standards.
-They benefit from a comprehensive education in the basic and behavioral sciences, and they understand and appreciate the many connections between oral health and overall health.
+They benefit from a comprehensive, integrated education in the basic and behavioral sciences, and they understand and appreciate the many connections between oral health and overall health.
 What’s more, students enjoy extensive practical experience, from providing care to a simulated patient in their first year; to providing direct patient care in patient-centered general practice teams in our Oral Health Center during their second and third years; to extending their clinical experience into community-based clinics during their fourth year.
 The College of Dental Medicine shares UNE's global initiatives and philosophy to strengthen our students' competencies in the global economy and prepare them to work successfully in a demographically changing United States by embedding their education and training in a variety of diverse cultural environments.
-International practice and research opportunities allow our students to find common solutions to diverse access to care issues.
+Research and international practice opportunities allow our students to find common solutions to diverse access to care issues.

 Learning methods that support the development of critical thinking skills are infused throughout our curriculum.
 Our students learn how to access and evaluate information, including the very latest scientific research, as well as how to intelligently use that information to provide the finest care to their patients.
 Classroom and clinical experiences expose students to the latest innovations in dental practice, including the appropriate use of modern technology.
 The college provides ample opportunities for the dental students to learn and work with students of other health professions at UNE in an interprofessional environment.
 Through this collaboration, our students grow to appreciate the role that each profession can play in delivering high-quality, comprehensive care to their patients.
 Students also learn communication and leadership skills, and our curriculum exposes them to the business side of health care practice.
 In addition, our students become knowledgeable about the many issues related to access to care, health policy, and public health while in the program.